 Asheville Museum of Science – Families can incorporate a bit of science and discovery while on their vacation at the Asheville Museum of Science (AMOS).
 Located in downtown Asheville, children can transform into geologists, manipulate topography in real time, dig for fossils and say hello to their Teratophoneus dinosaur skeleton.
 On Saturdays, AMOS opens up its STEAM Lab with experiments and projects that correlate with the museum's monthly themes.

 LaZoom Tours – Take a ride on Asheville's "Big Purple Bus!"
 This iconic bus tour combines history, comedy (and a few nuns) for an immersive experience throughout downtown Asheville.
-Every Saturday during the summer, LaZoom offers its special Lil Boogers: Kids Comedy Tour – a history comedy ride geared specifically toward a younger crowd.
+Every day during the summer (June 1 - Aug 31), LaZoom offers its special Lil Boogers: Kids Comedy Tour – a history comedy ride geared specifically toward a younger crowd.
+Lil Boogers runs twice daily on Saturdays (11 am and 1 pm).

 Summer Eats & Treats